mtruong68/backtrack/README.md

 * deploy server to heroku or some other host
 * please someone... do some css magic on it... its so ugly rn

-To run locally on your machine:
+To run locally on your machine: (need the noreload option to prevent the scheduler running twice, as is default in the debug option)
-`$ python manage.py runserver`
+If you add the noreload option, you have to restart the server everytime there are changes `$ python manage.py runserver --noreload`

 Note: Backtrack is the project name, backtrackapp is the app name (confusing, I know. sorry)